-Don’t give that dude who wants to buy Republicans’ browser histories your money
+Don’t give that GoFundMe to buy Republicans’ browser histories your money

 Watch the Senate’s open hearing on Russian election interference Thursday